amy324/Steam-Games-Data-CLI-App/README.md

 # Steam Games Data CLI APP

-Steam Scraper is a command-line tool written in Go for scraping game data from the Steam store.
+This app is a command-line tool written in Go for scraping game data from the Steam store.
 This project utilizes web scraping, JSON and CSV file handling, concurrent HTTP requests, and command-line interface (CLI) implementation using Cobra.

 ## Table of Contents